cofounders/legal/CONTRIBUTING.md

     How to: [Fork A Repo](https://help.github.com/articles/fork-a-repo)

+1. Place your template in `_posts` and name it according to (Jekyll's file name format)[http://jekyllrb.com/docs/posts/].

+    The date will be taken as the date of publication for this document, regardless of when the commits were made.

+    For example: `2013-12-25-christmas_letter.html`

+1. Ensure the template has the correct YAML front-matter.

+    The template property must be set to `document` to be rendered correctly.

+    This is also where you list the authors, document tags, and other meta information.

+1. Author your legal template by following the HTML structures as defined in [`PRIMITIVES.md`](PRIMITIVES.md).

-1. Use Pull Requests to share your changes.
+1. Use Pull Requests to share your tempalte.

     How to: [Using Pull Requests](https://help.github.com/articles/using-pull-requests)

+    All templates are published under [Creative Commons Attribution 3.0 Singapore (CC BY 3.0 SG)](http://creativecommons.org/licenses/by/3.0/sg/deed.en_US).
+You need to obtain permission from all of the authors who contributed to the template content.
+List the authors in the YAML front-matter if they wish to be attributed.

-1. Once reviewed by a committer, the contribution will be merged into the public repository.
+1. Once reviewed by a committer, the contribution will be merged into the public repository and available to the world.

-### Adding new Legal Templates

->Jekyll `_posts` folder docs: http://jekyllrb.com/docs/posts/

-You can add new legal templates the same way as the existing files in the `_posts` folder.
-Things to note:

-- File name must start with the date
-- Contents of the file must start with the YAML front-matter.
-- Template must be document

-Try to follow a similar HTML structure if you can.
-Sorry for the current lack of standardised/documented format.